m-col/reach/docsrc/data.rst

        session.

    * - reward_duration_ms (:class:`int`)
-     - The duration in milliseconds for which the solenoid is opened when is a reward is given.
+     - The duration in milliseconds for which the solenoid was opened when a reward is given.

    * - spont_reach_timepoints (:class:`list` of :class:`int`\s)